-Α Knowledge and Understanding of course content 40 В Investigating, analysis, synthesis and evaluation of information from a variety of sources and perspective 15 С Research and inquiry methods, including aspects of the local community case study 20 D Communication of information, ideas and issues in appropriate forms 25
+Α Knowledge and understanding of course content 40 В Investigating, analysis, synthesis and evaluation of information from a variety of sources and perspectives 25 С Research and inquiry methods, including aspects of the Major Project 20 D Communication of information, ideas and issues in appropriate forms 15

-P1.1 Identifies different viewpoints about invasion and colonisation including the concept of shared histories between Aboriginal and non-Aboriginal peoples P1.2 Explains the consequences of invasion and colonisation for Aboriginal and other Indigenous peoples on social justice and human rights P1.3 Explains a variety of responses to social justice and human rights issues including bias and stereotyping of Aboriginal peoples and cultures P2.1 Explains the meaning of the Dreaming to Aboriginal peoples P2.2 Explains the importance of Country and the interrelationship between Country, culture, economic life and social systems for Aboriginal and other Indigenous peoples P3.1 Describes government policies, legislation and legal decisions in relation to racism and discrimination P3.2 Explains the impact of key government policies, legislation and legal decisions in relation to land and water rights, and heritage and identity P3.3 Explains the responses and initiatives of Aboriginal and other Indigenous peoples to key government policies, legislation and legal decisions P4.1 Plans, investigates, organises and communicates relevant information from a variety of sources incorporating Aboriginal and other Indigenous perspectives P4.2 Undertakes community consultation and fieldwork and applies ethical research practices P4.3 Investigates and compares the histories and cultures of Aboriginal peoples and other Indigenous peoples
+H1.1 Evaluates the impact of different viewpoints of colonialism on Aboriginal and other Indigenous peoples H1.2 Analyses and discusses the social justice and human rights issues that are contemporary consequences of colonialism on Aboriginal and other Indigenous peoples H1.3 Assesses the representation of Aboriginal peoples and cultures for bias and stereotyping.
+H2.1 Examines contemporary expressions of Aboriginal and other Indigenous peoples' culture, heritage and identity H2.2 Analyses the importance of Country as a contemporary issue impacting Aboriginal and other Indigenous peoples' cultural, political, social and economic life.
+H3.1 Assesses the effectiveness of government policies, legislation and legal decisions in addressing discrimination H3.2 Evaluates the impact of key government policies, legislation and legal decisions on the socioeconomic status of Aboriginal peoples and communities. Н3.3 Evaluates initiatives that promote the social, economic and political independence of Aboriginal and other Indigenous peoples H4.1 Plans, investigates, analyse, synthesis and communicates relevant information, incorporating Aboriginal and other Indigenous peoples' perspectives H4.2 Undertakes community consultation and fieldwork and applies ethical research practices H4.3 Investigates and compares the histories and cultures of Aboriginal peoples and other Indigenous peoples